-Prerequisites: Select one: DMA 080, MAT 161 or placement Corequisites: MAT 171
+Prerequisites: DMA 080, MAT 161 or placement

 This course is a laboratory for MAT 171.
 Emphasis is placed on experiences that enhance the materials presented in the class.
 Upon completion, students should be able to solve problems, apply critical thinking, work in teams, and communicate effectively.
-This course has been approved to satisfy the Comprehensive Articulation Agreement pre-major and/or elective course requirement.
+This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.

-MAT 172 Precalculus Trigonometry 3 3 0
+MAT 172 Precalculus Trigonometry

-Corequisites: MAT 172A
+Prerequisites: MAT 171 Corequisites: MAT 172A

 This is the second of two courses designed to emphasize topics which are fundamental to the study of calculus.
 Emphasis is placed on properties and applications of transcendental functions and their graphs, right and oblique triangle trigonometry, conic sections, vectors, and polar coordinates.
 Upon completion, students should be able to solve practical problems and use appropriate models for analysis and prediction.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in natural science/mathematics.
+This course has been approved for transfer under the CAA as a general education course in Mathematics.

-MAT 172A Precalculus Trigonometry Lab 0 2 1
+MAT 172A Precalculus Trigonometry Lab